Dismiss Modal

 • Wash your hands when you are done.

 • Keep doing this until 24 hours after your pain stops.
 By then, if there was a kidney stone, it should have passed out of your bladder.
-Some stones dissolve into sandlike particles.
+Some stones dissolve into sandlike pieces.
 These pass right through the strainer.
 In that case, you won't ever see a stone.

 Closeup of hands pouring urine through strainer into toilet.